PolusAI/microjson/docs/index.md

 - `"type"`: A string with the value `"Feature"`.
 - `"geometry"`: A geometry object as defined in the section above or a JSON null value.
-- `"properties"`: (Optional) A JSON object containing properties specific to the feature, or a JSON null value.
+- `"properties"`: (Optional) A JSON object containing properties and metadata specific to the feature, or a JSON null value.
+It MAY have the following sub-properties:
+    - `"descriptive"`: (Optional) A list with key-value pairs, with string keys and string values, e.g. `{"color": "red", "size": "large"}`.
+    - `"numerical"`: (Optional) A list with key-value pairs, with string keys and numerical values, e.g. `{"area": 123.45, "volume": 678.90}`.
+    - `"multi-numerical"`: (Optional) A list with key-value pairs, with string keys and list of numerical values, e.g. `{"area": [123.45, 234.56], "volume": [678.90, 789.01]}`.
 - `"id"`: (Optional) A unique identifier for this feature.
 - `"ref"`: (Optional) A reference to an external resource, e.g. URI to a zarr strcture, e.g. "s3://zarr-demo/store/my_array.zarr".